cuernodegazpacho/legotrain/docs/Sensors.md

 This particular engine requires some modifications since the hub box sits at the' very center of the engine, and thus blocks both access holes on the main structural plate.
 The hub must be mounted offseted to the back, leaving the front hole uncovered.
-The protruding sensor below the plate also needs special finish.
+The protruding sensor below the plate also needs special finish, to minimize stray light.
 The front wheels carriage, being longer than in train 60197, can bump on the sensor when on a curved track.
 The standard LEGO® curved track works OK, but non-standard third-party tracks may cause a problem.

 | <img src="pics/IMG_0026.jpg" width="250"></img> |